Zeerooth/yamabiko/README.md

 ![yamabiko](./assets/logo.png)

-Embedded database based on git
+Yamabiko is an embedded database system with version control based on git.
+There is a rust library and a CLI tool `ymbk` available.

 ## Desclaimer